pavelm14/Eudaminae_phylogeny/bioinformatics/installations/ASTRAL.md

 ./make.sh
 ```

 This is it!
-ASTRAL-III is installed at `/storage/brno2/home/pavelmatos/software/ASTRAL/astral.5.6.3.jar`.
+ASTRAL-III is installed at `/storage/plzen1/home/pavelmatos/software/ASTRAL/astral.5.7.3.jar`.

-## UPDATE!!!
+## ASTRAL in frontend brno2!!!
+ASTRAL 5.6.3 is also installed at `pavelmatos@skirit:~$`{.bash}.
 Unfortunately, on October 21, 2019, there was a shutdown on the server room `brno2` and by now everything in the path has changed.
 This has screwed all my installations, such as R packages, etc.

-Fortunately, ASTRAL is still installed correctly and I can call the program using the old path `/storage/brno2/home/pavelmatos/`.
+Fortunately, ASTRAL is still installed correctly and I can call the program using the old path `/storage/brno2/home/pavelmatos/software/ASTRAL/astral.5.6.3.jar`.

 ### References
 - Zhang et al. (2018) ASTRAL-III: Polynomial Time Species Tree Reconstruction from Partially Resolved Gene Trees.
 BMC Bioinformatics 19(S6): 153.
 DOI: [10.1186/s12859-018-2129-y](https://doi.org/10.1186/s12859-018-2129-y)